Find Affordable College Courses

 $8,254 Average Tuition & Fees

-Charter Oak State College ranked #9 on this year’s Best Value Allied Health Services Schools in Connecticut list.
-Located in the suburb of New Britain, Charter Oak State College is a public college with a small student population.
+Charter Oak State College did quite well in this year’s ranking of the best value schools for allied health and medical assisting services students.
+It came in at #9 on the list.
+Located in the large suburb of New Britain, Charter Oak State College is a public college with a small student population.

-Full Allied Health & Medical Assisting Services at Charter Oak State College Report
+Read full report on Allied Health & Medical Assisting Services at Charter Oak State College

 $16,327 Average Tuition & Fees

-Porter and Chester Institute of Hamden ranked #10 on this year’s Best Value Allied Health Services Schools in Connecticut list.
-Located in the suburb of Hamden, Porter and Chester Institute of Hamden is a private for-profit school with a small student population.
+Porter and Chester Institute of Hamden landed the #10 spot in the 2023 rankings for the best value allied health and medical assisting services programs.
+Located in the suburb of Hamden, Porter and Chester Institute of Hamden is a private for-profit college with a fairly small student population.

 The average tuition and fees for an in-state undergraduate at Porter and Chester Institute of Hamden are $16,327 a year.
 The average amount in student loans that medical assisting majors at Porter and Chester Institute of Hamden take out is $9,500.